google/pytype/docs/faq.md

 pytype to emit an error that will describe the type of `expr`.

-If you would like to ensure that pytype's view of a type matches what you expect it to be, use `assert_type(expr, 'expected-type')`.
-Note that this matches on the string pytype uses to display the type, so you might have to tweak your expected type a bit to eliminate false positives (e.g. `assert_type(x, 'foo.A')` might fail because pytype thinks `x` is of type `bar.foo.A`, due to fully qualifying imports and resolving aliases).
+If you would like to ensure that pytype's view of a type matches what you expect it to be, use `assert_type(expr, expected-type)` or `assert_type(expr, 'expected-type')`.
+Note that the string version matches on the string pytype uses to display the type, so you might have to tweak your expected type a bit to eliminate false positives (e.g. `assert_type(x, 'foo.A')` might fail because pytype thinks `x` is of type `bar.foo.A`, due to fully qualifying imports and resolving aliases, but `assert_type(x, foo.A)` should work even if `foo` is an alias for `bar.foo`).

 To simply verify that pytype has inferred some type for an expression, and not fallen back to `Any`, use `assert_type(x)` without the second argument.

 If you would like to leave the `assert_type` statement in your code (rather than adding it, running pytype, and removing it), add `from pytype_extensions import